Ellerhold/fs2es-indexer/README.md

 Copy the `config.dist.yml` to `/etc/fs2es-indexer/config.yml` and tweak it to your hearts content!

-You have to configure which directories should be indexed and the URL & credentials for the Elastic Search database.
+You have to configure which directories should be indexed and the URL & credentials for your ElasticSearch instance.

 ```bash
 # Index the configured directories once